robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 overlap, vary predictably with social interaction (Castles et al. 2014;
 Farine 2015).
-Here, we define *social scale* as the type of social relationship observed that can be explicitly defined and measured in social network analyses (Farine et al. 2015).
+Here, we define *social scale* as the type of social relationship observed that can be explicitly defined and measured in social network analyses (see Glossary; Farine et al. 2015).

 Animal social network analysis is a well-developed tool used to measure the relationships of individuals and organization of social systems (Krause et al. 2009; Wey et al. 2008; Croft et al. 2008).
-Social network analysis provides insight into intra-specific interactions and the structure of social communities and social network properties can influences population dynamics and evolutionary processes (Pinter-Wollman et al. 2014; Kurvers et al. 2014).
+Social network analysis provides insight into the structure of social communities and social network properties can influences population dynamics and evolutionary processes (Pinter-Wollman et al. 2014; Kurvers et al. 2014).
 Despite the widespread use and innovation of traditional social network analysis (Webber & Vander Wal 2019), it typically considers a single scale of sociality in a given network, drastically simplifying the complexity of animal social systems (Finn et al. 2019).

-Unlike traditional social networks, multilayer networks explicitly consider social systems across contexts, including scale-dependent contexts (Pilosof et al. 2017).
+Unlike traditional *monolayer* social networks, multilayer networks explicitly consider social systems across contexts, including scale-dependent contexts (Pilosof et al. 2017).
 Multilayer networks are made up of multiple layers, each representing different classes of individuals (e.g. male or female), types of behaviours (e.g. grooming, travelling, or foraging), spatial areas (e.g. local or regional), or temporal windows (e.g. daily or seasonal) (Kivela et al. 2014; Porter 2018).
-Multilayer networks are relatively novel to studies of animal behaviour (Finn et al. 2019; Silk et al. 2018), although they have been used to describe multidimensional human social systems, complex transportation networks, and organismal neural networks (Silk et al. 2018).
+Multilayer networks are relatively novel to studies of animal behaviour (Finn et al. 2019; Silk et al. 2018), although they have been used to describe multidimensional human social systems, complex transportation networks, and neural networks (Silk et al. 2018).
 The role of scale within multilayer social networks remains unexplored but provides a unique opportunity to develop novel understanding of variation in the temporal or spatial scales associated with social systems.

 Here, we discuss and integrate variation in temporal and spatial scales within a multilayer network framework.
 We borrow from behavioural,